 - Flash Point: Fire Rescue is also equally good at all player counts.
 Whether you are playing the game solo or with a five others, you can expect a solid firefighting experience.
 The game will last a bit longer at higher player counts, but even a six-player game can go by pretty quickly since turns don’t take too long.

 - The reason why Flash Point isn’t very high up on our list of top cooperative board games is because it doesn’t offer great replay value.
-Well, at least not for the adults in our group who prefer meatier games.
+Well, at least not for the adults in my group who prefer meatier games.
 It just starts to feel a bit repetitive.
 It does have good replayability as a family game, though, and the Flash Point expansions add a lot to the base game.

-If you end up being a fan of the base game, I definitely recommend getting one or more of the many Flash Point expansions to give the game some extra replay value.
+If you end up being a fan of the base game, I recommend getting one or more of the many Flash Point expansions to give the game some extra replay value.